That's no moon...

 The winner of this challenge will win an actual, literal, real-life piece of the moon.

 Welcome back.
-As Nick was telling me, It seems like PN7 is an asteroid that has traveled in from elsewhere in the solar system and is now hanging out near us for a while.
+As Nick was telling me, it seems like PN7 is an asteroid that has traveled in from elsewhere in the solar system and is now hanging out near us for a while.

 And asteroids like this can potentially help us learn about our solar system and its history.
 Because when it comes to learning about that history, here on Earth, we have this problem.